The Tasmanian Government is conducting a strategic review of Kunanyi / Mount Wellington and Wellington Park.

 Frequently Asked Questions

-The Department of State Growth is leading the strategic review of kunanyi/Mount Wellington.
+The Department of State Growth is leading the strategic review of Kunanyi / Mount Wellington.

 The review has no interaction with the previous cable car proposal.